Indian students abroad: Student Visas and Migration

-Canada is a preferred destination for Indian nationals due to strong diasporic presence of the community and the benefits offered by the Post-Graduation Work Permit (PGWP).
-Policy experts suggest that Indian students intending to go to the US are instead moving to Canada because of the former's unfavorable quota-based H-1B visa program.
+Canada is a preferred destination for Indian nationals due to multi-year Post-Graduation Work Permit (PGWP) offered indiscriminately for strengthening the underfunded Canadian education system.
+Provisions were also available until recently for an easier transition to permanent residency in Canada, and the strong diasporic presence of the community in certain provincial areas offered additional benefits.
+Also, international students do not need to pay tuition in advance or deposit money in Canada to show that they are able to stay and live in Canada without being a burden when applying for a study permit.
+Policy experts suggest that Indian students intending to go to the US are instead moving to Canada due to the former’s lack of accessible permanent residency pathways and the limited H-1B visa prospects available from India for achieving their ambition to settle in North America.
 The decisions of Australia and New Zealand to close borders to international students in 2021 also contributed to the surge in Indian student migration to Canada.